 You may also spot other animals, bugs and insects in the trees.
 You’ll be surprised how noisy the jungle is as you make your way down the boardwalk to the feeding area.

 Join the orangutans’ tea party

 The feeding times at Sepilok are at 10am and 3pm, so it is worth timing your visit to correspond.
 Some of the older orangutans will come in from the surrounding forest for the food which is provided.
-Alternatively, they just come to have a swing in the surrounding ropes.
+Alternatively, some just come to have a swing in the surrounding ropes.

 See babies in the nursery

 One of the best places to watch the orangutans at Sepilok is in the nursery.

 Once you’ve had your fill of the older apes, head back along the boardwalk to the outside nursery.
 Here you can watch the juniors monkeying around.
 We had hoped to see our adopted orangutan, Archie.
 Unfortunately, he was in the indoor nursery with the babies.
 They keep these little ones away from visitors, so that they don’t get contaminated.

 Once at the nursery, visitors can sit in the glassed-in areas to watch the antics of the younger apes in the outdoor nursery.
 These youngsters are too young to be fully in the wild.
 They are still learning the basic skills of being an orangutan – climbing, playing, nest-building and eating.

 It was absolutely mesmerising to sit in an air-conditioned gallery and watch them at play and we didn’t want to leave.

 Sepilok really is an unmissable trip for anyone visiting Borneo, as you can get up close and personal and see the orangutans in a natural environment.